 MINIMUM GRADE REQUIREMENTS

-A student will be placed on academic probation when the cumulative grade-point average is less than 2.0.
-The Office of Registration and Academic Progress will notify students who are on academic probation of their status, including any requirements the University establishes to help improve their academic performance.
+A student will be placed on academic probation at the close of a term when the cumulative grade-point average is less than 2.0.
+At the close of a term, the Office of Registration and Academic Progress will notify students who are on academic probation of their status, including any requirements the University establishes to help improve their academic performance.

 Students on academic probation may be required to repeat courses, enroll in no more than 18 credits, take courses in reading and study skills, attend academic progress meetings sponsored by the Office of Registration and Academic Progress, attend workshops and seminars on academic success, obtain advisor’s approval to make schedule changes, and enroll in class sections that offer supplemental instruction.
 Students who are informed by the registrar that they have been placed on academic probation should immediately meet with an academic advisor to discuss plans for improvement.